 Asset management firms typically address high-volume, repetitive legal work in one of two ways.
 Either managers assign it to in-house resources or send it to expensive outside law firms.

 Fortunately, advancements in both legal tech and legal outsourcing services offer asset managers a new, better way to conquer these tasks.
-For example, Ontra combines artificial intelligence (AI) and a network of highly trained freelance lawyers to automate high-volume, routine contracts, like nondisclosure agreements (NDAs).
+For example, Ontra combines artificial intelligence and a network of highly trained freelance lawyers to automate high-volume, routine contracts, like non-disclosure agreements.

 What are the hidden costs of routine legal work?

 Many asset managers underestimate the cost of insourcing legal documents and other repetitive tasks.
 Often, firms determine how many employees handle these tasks, then multiply the time these employees spend on the tasks by their salaries.
 That calculation fails to consider employment taxes, benefits, cross-functional support, software licenses, equipment, training, and other employment-related expenses.

 And still, there are other hidden costs.
 Recurring legal work tends to pull experienced lawyers and deal professionals away from mission-critical tasks.
 Task switching — the moving back and forth between high and low-value tasks — is detrimental to employees’ productivity.

 Additionally, many in-house lawyers and deal professionals don’t enjoy working on high-volume legal documents.
 These repetitive tasks can lower morale and, in the worst circumstances, contribute to employee churn.

 In addition to these direct and indirect costs, asset managers have another concern: They could lose out on deals when their internal teams or outside counsel can’t turn around contracts quickly.
 In the private markets, where managers are competing for a finite number of deals, slow processes are unacceptable.

 Asset managers should consider how legal technology and legal outsourcing services can reduce the direct and indirect costs associated with high-volume, routine legal work.